Ph.D. 2011, Louisiana State University, Clinical Psychology

 B.S.
 2004, Furman University, Psychology and French

-Claire Adams Spears is an Assistant Professor in Health Policy & Behavioral Sciences in the School of Public Health at Georgia State University.
-Dr. Spears’ research focuses on informing, developing, and evaluating innovative interventions to improve coping with stress, reduce health risk behaviors, and enhance quality of life in underserved populations.
+Dr. Claire Spears is an associate professor in Health Policy & Behavioral Sciences in the School of Public Health at Georgia State University.
+Dr. Spears’ research focuses on interventions to reduce health risk behaviors and enhance quality of life in underserved populations.